2019 NCI-CONNECT and BTTC Meetings

 Michael Pollack, Ph.D., supervisory technology transfer manager at NCI, oversees the NCI-CONNECT and BTTC site agreements.
 Dr. Pollack is establishing agreements with the NCI-CONNECT network to provide clinical research studies to patients with rare CNS tumors.
 This will allow patients to access cutting-edge therapies at a center closer to their home.

 NCI-CONNECT has a number of treatment and assessment studies that are open for adult patients with rare CNS cancers.
 Dr. Armstrong gave an overview of the Outcomes and Risk Study that patients can participate in from home by completing an online survey and submitting a saliva sample to be used for genetic testing.
 This will help improve the understanding of outcomes and risk factors associated with the occurrence of rare CNS tumors.
 Second, she talked about the Natural History Study, which has enrolled more than 500 patients.
 The study collects patients’ biospecimens and information to improve the understanding of the disease over the full course of illness.
-Preliminary results showed over 50% of patients who have participated stated they have symptom and emotional impacts from their brain or spine tumor.
+Preliminary results showed over 50 percent of patients who have participated stated they have symptom and emotional impacts from their brain or spine tumor.
 There was interest throughout the BTTC sites to collect these data electronically at their centers.

 Dr. Gilbert shared details on open clinical trials at NCI for patients with rare CNS tumors.
-This included a clinical trial investigating an immunotherapy drug called nivolumab for 9 rare CNS cancers.
+This included a clinical trial investigating an immunotherapy drug called nivolumab for nine rare CNS cancers.
 Plans are underway to launch this as the first NCI-CONNECT multi-center trial across the research network in fall 2019.

 Another open NCI-CONNECT clinical trial is investigating the drug sunitinib as a potential treatment for people with either a gliosarcoma or primary brain sarcoma.
 A gliosarcoma is a subtype of glioblastoma and is a very aggressive tumor.
 Dr. Gilbert also shared a newly opened clinical trial that is investigating the drug marizomib as a potential treatment for people with recurrent ependymoma.
-This trial will target pathways for treatment evaluating fairly aggressive RELA-fusion supratentorial ependymomas and if responses are seen, the study will be extended to include non RELA-fusion.
+This trial will target pathways for treatment evaluating fairly aggressive RELA-fusion supratentorial ependymomas.
+If responses are seen, the study will be extended to include non RELA-fusion.

 Neuro-oncology investigators proposed new trial ideas for attendees to review and discuss: